Sokkeldirektoratet

 Calibration of displacement prover

-(1) The base volume of the displacement prover shall be calibrated prior to functional testing and inspection of the measuring system at the construction site.
-The performance requirements in Section 39 second paragraph shall apply in connection with calibration of displacement provers.
+(1) The base volume of a displacement prover shall be calibrated prior to functional testing and inspection of the measuring system at the construction site.
+The performance requirements in Section 39 second paragraph shall apply to the calibration of the displacement prover.

 Section 69.